Queensland Rugby Union

-The Queensland Rugby Union, or QRU, is the governing body for the sport of rugby union within the state of Queensland in Australia.
+The Queensland Rugby Union, or QRU, is the governing body for the sport of Rugby union in Queensland in Australia.
 It is a member and founding union of Rugby Australia.

+History

 The QRU was founded in Brisbane in 1883 as the Northern Rugby Union, after breaking away from the Queensland Football Association before being formally constituted in 1893 when the name was changed to the Queensland Rugby Football Union.

 The first 1883 season began with two clubs: Fireflies and Wanderers.
 Early intercolonials were played at Eagle Farm Racecourse.
+The competition boomed after the collapse of the QFA in 1890 with the majority of the remaining Australian rules players making the switch to rugby.